 Through countless repetition of writing and sewing across the canvas, Kim is expanding her relationship with others as well as completing building relationship with herself.
 The creation process is rather simple; It starts by writing phrases or words from the books that she had read on thick Hanji (traditional Korean paper), Sambe (traditional Korean hemp cloth) or silk.
 The tool for writing is not of importance - It can be a regular brush or a sharp-edged branch from a tree.
 Then, the artist overlays light-colored paint derived from sumi-ink or color pigment multiple times on the writing but not to the extent that the writing would become unrecognizable.
 For the finishing touch, in some cases, a needlework that leaves a regular stitch pattern is included.
 What is important in this stage is the maintenance of a certain speed.
 While the words and sentences are expressions of emotions, this last step requires utter calmness.
 Going through such procedure to create an art piece resembles the way of life of a disciplinant.

 Artist Jieun Kim was born in Seoul and majored in Oriental painting at Hongik University's College of Fine Arts and Graduate School.
-Kim has participated in nine solo exhibitions and dozens of group exhibitions in Korea and other countries.
+Kim has participated in ten solo exhibitions and dozens of group exhibitions in Korea and other countries.
 She has also been invited to 12 international art fairs, including Art Busan and Affordable Art Fair Hong Kong.
 Kim has worked as an associate professor of Fashion Production Design in the department of Space Design at Busan Institute of Science and Technology from 2000 to 2016, and a career research advisor at Korea Institute of Development from 2013 to 2014.
 Her artworks are housed in Northern Busan Police Station, Busan Arpina, Busan Haedong Hospital and many other locations.
 Kim is currently active as a full-time artist.